atsheehan/curriculum/lessons/ruby-kata-minimum-consecutive-integers/ruby-kata-minimum-consecutive-integers.md

 Notes:

 * Do the assignment with TDD if you want some TDD practice (you likely will need another file in addition to `code.rb` for your test suite if you choose to do this)!
+* Assume each inputted `array` would have a minimum of 2 elements.